wesleytodd/Match-Media-Manager/README.md

 # Match Media Manager #

-`MatchMediaManager` is a library to assist with jacascript callbacks based on Media Queries.
-For example, if a link opens a light-box when on a large screen, but you need to re-direct that to a single page version of that content for small screens, you can do something like (with jQuery, but jQuery is not required):
+`MatchMediaManager` is a library to assist with javascript callbacks based on Media Queries.
+For example, if a link opens a light-box when on a large screen, but you need to re-direct that to a single page version of the content for small screens, you can do something like (jQuery is not required):

 	MatchMediaManager({
 		'(min-width: 500px)' : {